Menu Close

 • Preoccupation with mundane or repetitive tasks

-Addiction is a disease that requires secrecy on the part of the substance abuser in order to progress.
-Therefore, a person caught within an active addiction will:
+Addiction is a disease that requires secrecy from the family member struggling to progress.
+Therefore, a person caught in active addiction will:

 • Lie or give evasive answers about their actions and whereabouts